Privacy Policy

 Target audience: Public

-OTF is committed to respecting the privacy rights of individuals and ensuring the protection of the personal information in our custody and control.
+As an agency of the Government of Ontario, the Ontario Trillium Foundation (OTF) is committed to respecting the privacy rights of individuals and ensuring the protection of the personal information in its custody and control in compliance with the Freedom of Information and Protection of Privacy Act in Ontario (FIPPA) and Ontario Archives and Recordkeeping Act 2006.

 2.0 Purpose

-To ensure that OTF's practices involving personal information are consistent with the Freedom of Information and Protection of Privacy Act (FIPPA) Part III – Protection of Individual Privacy.
+To ensure that OTF's practices involving personal information are consistent with the FIPPA Part III – Protection of Individual Privacy.

 • OTF collects only the minimum necessary personal information, whether recorded or verbal.